saikatkumar-official/workshop-tonkotsu-nodejs/README.md

 ![out](https://user-images.githubusercontent.com/1078545/57860396-bc7ff380-77ec-11e9-8f55-83b879e667d2.gif)

-There are some built-in unit tests to ensure that everything can be verified.
+There are some built-in unit tests to ensure that everything can be verified

 ### Instructions